raja199-var/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 ---

-# Linux Architecture:
+## Linux Architecture

 ---

-# What are the core components of Linux?
+## Core Components

-## Kernel:
+### Kernel

-This is the heart of the Linux which connects software with hardware.
+- Kernel\:This is the heart of the Linux which connects software with hardware.
 This has been written in C language.

-## Shell:
+### Shell

-This is a command line interface (CLI) which allows users to interact with the kernel by interpreting and translating into instructions that kernel can understand.
+- Shell: This is a command line interface (CLI) which allows users to interact with the kernel by interpreting and translating into instructions that kernel can understand.
 E.g: bash, ssh, zsh,ksh,csh etc.

-## Applications:
+### Applications

-These are the software applications such as Developement tools, Web browsers, Database softwares etc.
+- Applications: These are the software applications such as Developement tools, Web browsers, Database softwares etc.

 > **Note:** Everything in Linux is a process.